mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/CIFAR10.md

 ## Differences

-PyTorch: Read the CIFAR-10 dataset.
+PyTorch: Read the CIFAR-10 dataset(only support CIFAR-10 python version).
 API integrates the transformation operations for image and label.

-MindSpore: Read the CIFAR-10 dataset.
+MindSpore: Read the CIFAR-10 dataset(only support CIFAR-10 binary version).
 Download dataset from web is not supported.
 Transforms for image and label depends on `mindshare.dataset.map` operation.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |